 17. Users should understand that while the University does not routinely monitor individual usage of its computing resources, the normal operation and maintenance of the University's computing and information technology resources require the backup and caching of data and communications; the logging of activity; the monitoring of general usage patterns; and other such activities that are necessary for the rendition of service.
-The University may also specifically monitor the activity and accounts of individual users of University computing and information technology resources, including individual login sessions and the contents of individual communications, without notice to the User; provided, however, that any such individual monitoring must be authorized in advance by the University's Chief Information Officer in consultation with the Executive Director of University Computing and the University's General Counsel.
+The University may also specifically monitor the activity and accounts of individual users of University computing and information technology resources, including individual login sessions and the contents of individual communications, without notice to the User; provided, however, that any such individual monitoring must be authorized in advance by the University's Chief Information Officer in consultation with the University's General Counsel.

 18. Users should understand that the University, in its discretion or as required by law, judicial or regulatory order, may disclose the results of any general or individual monitoring, including the contents and records of individual communications, to appropriate University personnel or law enforcement agencies and may use those results in appropriate University disciplinary proceedings.

 19. Users should understand that communications made using University computing and information technology resources are considered to be non-confidential communications and that they should have no expectation of privacy regarding such communications.
 Such communications may be subject to disclosure through legal proceedings and/or may also be subject to access and disclosure pursuant to the Kansas Open Records Act.